RTXteam/RTX-KG2/README.md

     tail -f ~/kg2-build/build-umls.log

 The build process for `umls.owl` takes about 5.5 hours.

-Next, rejoin the screen session using `screen -r`.
+(7) Next, we will build KG2.
+Rejoin the screen session using `screen -r`.
 Within the `screen` session, run:

     ~/kg2-code/build-kg2.sh